Skaleet/ansible-dehydrated/README.md

 dehydrated_use_lexicon | Enable the use of lexicon | yes if dehydrated_challengetype == dns-01 else no
 dehydrated_lexicon_dns | Options for running lexicon | {}
-dehydrated_lexicon_dns_version | lexicon version to install | latest at the installation time dehydrated_lexicon_break_system_packages | to install lexicon without pip venv | not defined otherwise dehydrated_hooks | Dict with hook-names for which to add scripts |
+dehydrated_lexicon_dns_version | lexicon version to install | latest at the installation time dehydrated_lexicon_extra_args | to install lexicon without pip venv | not defined otherwise dehydrated_hooks | Dict with hook-names for which to add scripts |
 dehydrated_hook_scripts | Add additional scripts to hooks-Directory | []
 dehydrated_key_algo | Keytype to generate (rsa, prime256v1, secp384r1) | rsa